What Frontier IP does

 In September, Nandi Proteins raised £720,000 via a convertible loan, including a £360,000 investment from the UK Government's Future Fund.

 The commercialising intellectual property specialist said the investment from the Future Fund, established to support innovative businesses through the coronavirus (COVID-19) outbreak, has been matched by £320,000 from the group and £40,000 invested by Shackleton Finance, which specialises in secondary venture and development capital investments.

 - Elute opened up access to its Patent Reader platform to a user group of experienced patent professionals to help them effectively and efficiently find relevant information

 - Exscientia has recently raised $60mln through a Series C financing round

 - Frontier has become involved in ScienceIN2Business, a technology transfer competition run by the University of Lisbon

-- In March, The Vaccine Group said it is making “significant progress” with its animal vaccine platform and, significantly, has started work on an animal inoculation that would prevent the spread of coronavirus from animal to human
+- The Vaccine Group said it is making “significant progress” with its animal vaccine platform and, significantly, has started work on an animal inoculation that would prevent the spread of coronavirus from animal to human